Mizzou Basketball Roster Breakdown: Perimeter Defense

 Barrett's 0.3 steals per game may be glossed over at first, but he played such a niche role with the Tigers last year that his production was hard to see statistically.
 He played double-digit minutes just twice in the regular season, and made the most of his opportunity with a season high of three steals in 13 minutes against Auburn.

-The physicality and hustle Barrett played with as a freshman was impressive to say the least – even more so when remembering it's in a conference as big and bruting as the SEC.
-He was never afraid to do the dirty work, diving for loose balls,
+The physicality and hustle Barrett played with as a freshman was impressive to say the least – even more so when remembering it's in a conference as big and bruiting as the SEC.
+He was never afraid to do the dirty work, diving for loose balls.

-Barrett was often used in spot situations to close the first half – or even the game – when the team needed a crucial stop.
+Barrett was often used in spot situations to close the first half, or even the game, when the team needed a crucial stop.
 Gates developed an early trust in Barrett to go out and hold his own on the defensive end, and it's easy to think that trust has only grown since.
-As the Tigers guard rotation is primarily banking on internal growth, Barrett will likely see a consistent role as one of the top three minute-getting guards – joining Robinson and Mack.
+As the Tigers guard rotation is primarily banking on internal growth, Barrett will likely see a consistent role as one of the top three most-active guards alongside Robinson and Mack.

 Mack possesses a similar frame to Barrett, standing at 6-foot-3, 200 lbs.
 He'll provide toughness when fighting through screens and sparking double-teams.
 He's arguably the most athletic of the three as well, able to scale up to bigger wings and keep up with opposing guards in transition.